The Gateway Academy, Essex: 2011–present

 By 2011 the school was a specialist college in arts, design, and engineering and also provided sixth form education.
 On 9 November 2011 the school jumped from satisfactory/requires improvement to outstanding in the Ofsted rankings.
 The school's sixth form was however ranked with a 3 in all categories and was therefore satisfactory/requires improvement, primarily "because of the above average drop-out rate".
 The sixth form would be discontinued in 2014.

 In 2011 Kevin Sadler resigned as principal but remained the CEO of the GLC.
 The new principal would be Debbie Bull.
 She left in 2014 and in that year's summer term a new senior leadership team was established, with GLC CEO Sadler appointing himself as the school's new executive principal.
 The head of school role was re-established with two co-ruling acting heads, Nathan Hunnisett and Steve Durkin.
 In July 2015 the school's permanent and current head of school, Grainne McLaughlin, was appointed.

 In 2015 48% of students in the school (475 students at the time) were regarded as disadvantaged and were granted access to the UK Government's Pupil Premium scheme.
 In 2017 Ofsted recategorized the school from outstanding to requires improvement stating that "Since the previous inspection, pupil progress, including that of disadvantaged pupils, has declined.
 The school is no longer outstanding."
 This was despite the school leadership receiving praise and being judged as good.
 In 2019 this judgement was refuted and Ofsted graded the school as good.

 House system

-The Gateway operates with a house system consisting of colleges (houses) named Pride (Yellow), Phoenix (Red), Seahawks (Green) and All-Stars (Blue).
+The Gateway operates without a house system.
 Pastoral duties are shared with year groups and faculties with progress leaders and lead coaches being designated to years and rewards to faculties as opposed to the colleges.
 Colleges determine slight changes to Gateway students' school uniform, namely the colours on their ties.
 The colleges are overseen by college coordinators.